Gun violence: Sandy Hook Elementary School shooting

-Robb Elementary School Shooting
+Robb Elementary School shooting

-On May 24, 2022, Salvador Rolando Ramos shot his grandmother and then entered Robb Elementary School in Uvalde, Texas, through a door that is not properly closed.
+On May 24, 2022, Salvador Rolando Ramos shot (but failed to kill) his grandmother and then entered Robb Elementary School in Uvalde, Texas, through a door that was not properly closed.
 After entering the school, Salvador Rolando Ramos fired over 100 rounds, which resulted in the death of 19 students and 2 teachers.
 A 11-year-old girl survived by playing dead, when she smeared herself with others' blood.
 Moreover, before Salvador Rolando Ramos killed one of the teacher, "Good night," he said indifferently.
 Two days after the mass shooting, Joe, the husband of a teacher named Garcia killed during the shooting, had died due to heart attack.
 This mass shooting had again drew government's and society's attention toward gun violence and control.
-There are debates raised after the mass shooting regarding gun control, which the society urged the government to release more gun control laws and reinforce the background checks.
+There are debates raised after the mass shooting regarding gun control, which the public urged the government to release more gun control laws and reinforce the background checks.